OpenMatch/FiT5/README.md

 ## FiT5 second step

 - 1.Obtain the best checkpoint through the first step..
-- 2.Use /command/t5_retrain_passage_from_condenser_ddp_two_dev.sh for retraining to learn a model that incorporates coCondenser score information.
+- 2.Use `bash ./scripts/t5_retrain_passage_from_condenser_ddp_two_dev.sh` for retraining to learn a model that incorporates coCondenser score information.
   - global_batch size=gradient_accumulation_steps*number of GPUs=256 (The default value for per_gpu_micro_batch size is 1)
   - `retraining`: This indicates that a checkpoint needs to be loaded for training.
   - `num_global_layers`: It needs to be consistent with the first step.